pedropark99/zig-book/README.md

 ## About this book

-This an open (i.e. it is open-source), technical and introductory book for the [Zig programming language](https://ziglang.org/), which is a new general purpose, and low-level programming language for building optimal and robust software.
+This is an open (i.e. it is open-source), technical and introductory book for the [Zig programming language](https://ziglang.org/), which is a new general purpose, and low-level programming language for building optimal and robust software.

 Official repository of the book: <https://github.com/pedropark99/zig-book>.